Pakthapriyan/aws-jenkins-terraform-iac-automation/README.md

-# Jenkins CI/CD with Terraform on AWS
+# End-to-End AWS Infrastructure Automation Using Jenkins and Terraform

 This project demonstrates the automation of AWS infrastructure provisioning using Terraform, integrated with Jenkins for continuous integration and delivery (CI/CD).
 It highlights how Infrastructure as Code (IaC) and CI/CD pipelines can be combined to deliver scalable, repeatable, and automated cloud deployments.